An American policeman killed George Floyd. Now Europe is re-examining its colonial history - KTVZ

 In the UK, the issues of transatlantic slavery and the fall of the British empire are in the curriculum for history, but there is little oversight into the way those topics are taught, which often leads to a whitewashing of events, according to Sam Okyere, a sociologist from the University of Bristol, who studies the legacy of the slave trade.

-Okyere points out that UK schools often focus on the success in abolishing of slavery in 1883, 15 years before France and 22 years before the United States.
+Okyere points out that UK schools often focus on the success in abolishing of slavery in the British Empire in 1833, 15 years before France and 32 years before the United States.
 The government paid out huge sums of money in compensation to former slave owners to finally end the practice.

 “There’s still is a lot of naivety and misunderstanding about it.
 So we have here in the UK, where government ministers would rather naively call on the British public to pat itself on the back for having paid for the liberation of slaves, when the reality was that slave traders and plantation owners were given compensation for the fact that they held slaves, even though those who were enslaved, or former enslaved peoples, were given no such compensation.
 So, there is a lot of collective, if you want, amnesia or deliberate or wilful ignorance about the past or the role Britain played in the transatlantic slave trade,” he said.

-Note: A previous version of this story incorrectly stated when slavery was abolished in the UK and US.
-It was abolished in 1833 in the UK and 1865 in the US.